5000miles/climate_change/README.md

 - Continuous changes by hour and location
 - Follows reliable patterns (e.g. daily, seasonal)
 - Baseline changes occur gradually

 The *climate change hypothesis* in its most basic form supposes that Earth's climate changes over time.
 Thus, climate outputs (like weather) may differ in some time periods versus others.

 This hypothesis is quite obviously true in certain contexts:
 - Daily weather changes are often forecast a week ahead (probabilistically, e.g. 40% chance of rain)
 - Summer months tend to warmer than Winter months; while Spring and Autumn are rather mild
-- 'Little ice ages' can last 300 - 500 years, and longer ice ages or warming periods can last for many thousands of years The typical context of a climate change discussion involves medium-long timescales, on the order of decades or centuries.
+- 'Little ice ages' can last 300 - 500 years, and longer ice ages or warming periods can last for many thousands of years

+The typical context of a climate change discussion involves medium-long timescales, on the order of decades or centuries.
 And such discussions can imply that, IF the climate is changing over time, THEN it was somehow different in the past than today.
 The natural follow-up question is, do certain time periods have characteristic weather patterns that are distinguishable from decade to decade?

-Said another way: **if we know the weather patterns over a given time period, can we reliably determine which time period it was recorded?**
+Said another way: **if we know the weather patterns over a given time period, can we reliably determine which time period was recorded?**

 Our assumption is, with enough well-recorded data over long time stretches, we can build models to find patterns of changing signal and figure out "when" we are.
 To carry this experiment out we collected weather data from multiple sources, building classification models to see if there are distinguishable changes from decade to decade

 ##### Please note that we did not investigate any potential *explanatory causes* for changing climate conditions over time.

 # Datasets